blek213/MyPortfolio/README.md

 ### Webchat

 ### UniversityBase
-The base of students where we can manager student date using simple GUI.
+The base of students where we can manager student data by using simple GUI.

 *Technology stack:*
 - C#